Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Diastema affects both children and adults.
-The condition is more common in children, and gaps between their teeth may close once their permanent (adult) teeth come in.
+This condition affects people of all ages.
+But it’s more common in children, whose gaps may close once all of their permanent (adult) teeth come in.

 Symptoms and Causes

-Many people are genetically prone to diastema.
+Many people are prone to diastema because of their genes.
 That’s why the condition sometimes runs in families.
-This may be caused by:
+Traits you inherit that can cause a gap include:

 Advertisement